rajwardhan1920/TZ-AR-Framework-UE5/README.md

 It provides developers with a ready-to-use AR foundation optimized for performance, scalability, and real-world deployment on Android devices supporting ARCore.

-This framework is designed, maintained, and used internally by **The Zenith AVGC-XR LLP** for AR/VR pipelines and client-grade production apps.
+This framework is designed, maintained, and used internally by **The Zenith AVGC-XR LLP** for AR pipelines and client-grade production apps.

 ---